 Questions & Answers for AirPort Time Capsule - 3TB

-- Asked by Kush V P from Riverside
+- Asked by Michael S from Pleasant Hill

-- Flag as inappropriate Answer (Can I use two Airport Time Capsules in the same house as access points for two different floors?)
+- Flag as inappropriate (Can I use my AirPort Time Capsule as a wireless access point?)

 can i use this as my comcast xfinity router

 I ordered Comcast's internet service but I plan to purchase my own router. can I use an airport Time capsule as the router without another device?

 - Flag as inappropriate (can i use this as my comcast xfinity router)

 There are two different items here, though.